True North Hockey Canada (TNHC)

 54. Tie games.
 For the regular season, a tie game shall stand.
 During a playoff final, a 5-minute sudden-death overtime period is played.
 If still tied, there is a shoot-out.
 The play-off format is given to all teams in writing at least one week prior to the first playoff game.

 55. Default (No Show) Regular Season Games (see rule 61).
 If a team defaults (fails to show up) any game for any reason including inclement weather, the team will accrue 10 penalty minutes.
 A second (or more) defaulted game may result in a $300.00 fine payable to the opposing team as well as an additional accrual of 10 penalty minutes.
 Any team that defaults 3 or more games may not be allowed to participate in the playoffs.
-If both teams default a scheduled game, no penalty minutes will be accrued by either team and the game will be recorded as a 0-0 tie with no points awarded to either team and no shutout recorded by either goalie.
+If both teams default a scheduled game, no penalty minutes will be accrued by either team and the game will be recorded as a 0-0 tie with no points awarded to either team and no shutout will be recorded by either goalie.
+All default games will be reviewed.

 56. Playoff format and eligibility.
 The playoff formats is announced prior to the end of the regular season.
 Playoff eligibility: